Arty3/Battleye-HWID-Spoofer/README.md

 ## 📝 Overview

-This project is my battleye HWID spoofer driver, it wipes hardware devices' serial numbers.<br>
+This is my own battleye HWID spoofer driver, it wipes hardware devices' serial numbers.<br>
 The driver still works on both windows 10 and 11 as of writing this.

 However, I want to emphasize that doing this is against battleye's TOS.<br>